(Monosomy X; Gonadal Dysgenesis)

 Intellectual disability is rare, but many girls have nonverbal learning disability, attention-deficit/hyperactivity disorder, or both and thus score poorly on performance tests and in mathematics, even though they score average or above in the verbal components of intelligence tests.

 Many neonates are very mildly affected; however, some present with marked dorsal lymphedema of the hands and feet and with lymphedema or loose folds of skin over the back of the neck.
 Other frequent anomalies include a webbed neck and a broad chest with widely spaced and inverted nipples.
-Affected girls have short stature compared with family members.
+Affected girls often are short in stature compared with family members.

 Less common findings include a low hairline on the back of the neck, ptosis, multiple pigmented nevi, short 4th metacarpals and metatarsals, prominent finger pads with whorls in the dermatoglyphics on the ends of the fingers, and hypoplasia of the nails.
-Increased carrying angle at the elbow occurs.
+Increased cubitus valgus (carrying angle) at the elbow occurs.

 In neonates, the diagnosis of Turner syndrome may be suspected based on the presence of lymphedema or a webbed neck.
 In the absence of these findings, some children are diagnosed later, based on short stature, lack of pubertal development, and amenorrhea.

-Echocardiography or MRI is indicated to detect cardiac anomalies.
+Echocardiography or MRI is indicated to detect cardiac anomalies and for ongoing surveillance.

 Cytogenetic analysis and Y-specific probe studies are done for all people with gonadal dysgenesis to rule out mosaicism with a Y-bearing cell line (eg, 45,X/46,XY).
-These people are usually phenotypic females who have variable features of Turner syndrome.
-They are at an increased risk of gonadal cancer, especially gonadoblastoma, and, although controversial, it is often recommended that the gonads be removed prophylactically.
+These people are usually phenotypic females who may have variable features of Turner syndrome.
+They are at an increased risk of gonadal tumors, especially gonadoblastomas, some of which may become malignant.
+Because of this potential for cancer, prophylactic gonad removal, although controversial, is often recommended.

-Certain routine evaluations help identify problems that may be associated with Turner syndrome:
+Certain routine evaluations help identify problems that may be associated with Turner syndrome (1):

-Renal ultrasonography at time of diagnosis, annual urinalysis, BUN, and creatinine for patients with renal system anomalies
+Renal ultrasonography at time of diagnosis, annual urinalysis, blood urea nitrogen, and creatinine for patients with renal system anomalies

-Thyroid function tests at diagnosis and every 1 to 2 yr thereafter
+Thyroid function tests at diagnosis and annually thereafter

 Celiac screen (eg, endomysial antibody levels)